 Netflix now gives you the ability to select your language on most shows.
 For example, Maple Leaf Mommy has found over 200 cartoons and kids shows in French: https://mapleleafmommy.com/fun/watch-french-cartoons-netflix/

 For French books, we’ve been getting the Bebemax and Titoumax books since 2015.
 For parents that need a little support, the website provides audio for all the books: https://www.ecoledesmax.com/

 Muzzy BBC is an educational language subscription you can download in all of the languages we teach at The Quad. www.muzzybbc.com

 Luka is a cute little owl that can read tons of books in Chinese and English.
 Just show him the front of the book and he’ll take it from there. www.jojolearning.com

 Lango Kids offers a subscription to educational materials (including music) in Spanish, French, and Chinese.
 We’ll be purchasing the school curriculum to use with our younger Toddlers and using these materials at the school across all ages. www.langokidsonline.com

 For Chinese materials, here is what our Chinese teachers recommend: www.betterchinese.com

-Saturday schools can help your kids get a jump start on the languages they’ll be learning in June:
+Saturday schools in Atlanta can help your kids get a jump start or reinforce what they’re already learning: